Written by: John Dalton

 | Read Time: 4 minutes

+Tips for handling sexual harassment in the workplace are essential for anyone facing this serious issue.
 No one should have to endure sexual harassment in their workplace (or anywhere else).
-However, this is a prevalent problem that many employees have to combat on a regular basis.
+However, this is a prevalent problem that many employees must regularly combat.
 Do you know how to protect yourself from the harmful effects of a workplace that mistreats individuals for sex-based reasons?
 We can teach you the initial steps for handling sexual harassment in the workplace.
 We can also help protect you.
-At the Law Office of John Dalton, we have been exceptionally successful in making sure employees receive justice against the employers who mistreat them.

 How Does the Law Define Sexual Harassment?

-Although it is never easy, properly confronting sexual harassment is less difficult when you know how the law defines it.
-Both Title VII of the Civil Rights Act of 1964 and the California Fair Employment and Housing Act prohibit harassment in the workplace.
+Although it is never easy, properly confronting sexual harassment is less complicated when you know how the law defines it.
+Title VII of the Civil Rights Act of 1964 and the California Fair Employment and Housing Act prohibit harassment in the workplace.
 Under state and federal laws, the general definition is unwelcome, sex-based conduct that creates one of the following circumstances:

 • An employee has had to put up with unwanted sexual advances or offensive, sex-based behavior to keep or receive job benefits; or